 Complaining to The Health Authority

 We hope that if you have a problem, you will use our practice complaints procedure.
 We believe that this will give us the best chance of putting right whatever has gone wrong and an opportunity to improve our practice.
 This does not affect your right to approach the local health authority if you feel you cannot raise your complaint with us or you are dissatisfied with the result of our investigation.
-You should contact Bath and North East Somerset Primary Care Trust on 01225 831800 and ask to speak to the complaints lead.
+You should contact Bath and North East Somerset Clinical Commissioning Group on 01225 831800 and ask to speak to the complaints lead.